oracle/cloudtestdrive/AppDev/cloud-native/docker/docker-labs.md

 This script uses a docker command to locates the IP addresses of the containers running dependencies (for stockmanager this is zipkin, and for the storefront this is zipkin and stockmanager) and injects the IP addresses and suitable hostnames into the containers as it starts them using the --add-host option to the docker run command.

-The script also used the --publish flag to the docker run command this sets up a port connection from the specified port on the host OS to the specified port within the container.
+The script also uses the --publish flag to the docker run command this sets up a port connection from the specified port on the host OS to the specified port within the container.
 This is how we make a network service available to outside the docker container.

 **If you have not stopped the stockmanager and storefront applications you were running in the helidon labs then they will have ownership of the ports**